OAI-SearchBot and Robots.txt: Visibility Baseline

 If you are walking through this list against your own site and finding two or three issues, that is normal.
 Most DTC brands start from a default-blocked or partially-blocked state because the 2023 AI-crawler discourse told operators to block aggressively, and nobody revisited the decision when OpenAI started recommending products in late 2025.
 The five-minute audit catches the legacy decision before it costs you another quarter of spend.
 If your unit economics are the question, the ChatGPT Ads unit-economics guide runs the math.

-Agent Visibility Playbook: Getting Recommended by AI
+Agent Visibility Playbook: Get Recommended by AI

 Optimizing Your Product Feed for AI Agents